fjmh/vagrant/README.md

 # vagrant
- Vagrant templates for deployment automatation and provisioning configuration
+ Vagrant templates for deployment automation and provisioning configuration